DhirajBaruah/todoapp-googleoauth-react-redux/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This is a Todo webApplication

+Frontend is bootstrapped with reac.js and redux.
+For backend node.js, express and mongodb atlas is being used.
+For authorisation GoogleOauth20 api is used.
+To learn more about this api go to [here](https://developers.google.com/identity/protocols/oauth2)

 ## Available Scripts

-In the project directory, you can run:
+In the project directory you will find two sub directory server and your-todo-app.
+In server directory you can run:

+### `npm install`

+To install all the node modules required.

+### `node server`

+To start the server and it Runs the server in the development mode at [http://localhost:3000](http://localhost:3000)

+Again in your-cd-app directory you can run:

+### `npm install`

+To install all the node modules required.

 ### `npm start`